vinaydyamaklar/vinaydyamaklar/README.md

 ➔ **Enterprise Document Intelligence** - RAG system at Carelon powering executive decision-making across 100K+ insurance documents

-➔ **DocItEasy** - SaaS platform automating document collection for solicitors and finance professionals - [DocItEasy](https://dociteasy.io)
+➔ **AwesomeHires** - AwesomeHires uses AI to instantly screen, interview, and schedule your applicants 24/7 so you only talk to the top 5%. - [AwesomeHires](https://awesomehires.com/)

 ## 💡 Technical Philosophy